 But with Pair Programming, you give the review comments instantly and fix the problems on the spot.
 The instant feedback is a massive speedup.
 The reviewer is not only commenting and trying to explain the problem, but he can take over control and fix it himself.
 There is no ramp-up or context switch overhead.

 You achieve with pair programming the same benefits as a standard code review.
-Knowledge is shared as both know how they solved the problems.
-The code is maintainable as you spar on maintainability during pairing.
+Knowledge is shared as both know how you solved the problems.
+The code is maintainable as you collaborate during pairing.
 Defects are just as well spotted during development.
 I suspect the reviewer finds even more defects as he intimately knows the code.
-Doing reviews is boring and after a couple you just post `LGTM`.
+If you are really honest, keeping attention is hard after a couple of reviews or a very long review.
+I sometimes catch myself of just glancing over the code.

 Asynchronous Code Review can create social tension on both sides for the reviewer and contributor.
 It is easy to just go at it if you are typing comments on a computer screen.
 There are enough blog posts on how to do an excellent code review without becoming personal.
 In a team with trust and maturity, this should not be a problem.
 You can never blame a single person if it does happen.
 But it still happens